James Simon Gallery opens on Berlin's Museum Island | The China Post

 The gallery is named after Jewish philanthropist and patron James Simon, without whose foundations the Berlin museums would not be what they are.

-The bust of beautiful Nefertiti and the Ishtar Gate are just two of the great treasures the passionate art collector donated to the Berlin collections in the early 1900s.
+The iconic Nefertiti bust and the Babylonian Ishtar Gate are just two of the treasures the passionate art collector donated to the Berlin collections in the early 1900s.
 Ten thousand objects were donated by the man born in 1851 into a wealthy textile dynasty, and are housed in ten museums.

 Having died in 1932, Simon’s memory was soon expunged by the Nazis.
 Nearly 90 years later, his significant contribution to Berlin’s cultural heritage is finally being honored.